rafaelmerlotto/myProject-db/README.md

 # DB project

-this is a program developed in node.js and use framework Express.js for creating web-API.
+this is a program developed in node.js and use framework Express.js to create web-API.

 Use of Prisma server-side library for database access.